KAEF-TV: Disputes with Dish Network

 Dish Network and KAEF, via KRCR, had been at odds for quite sometime regarding carriage of the station on the satellite system.
 KRCR was asking for reimbursement and made their feeling public.
 As a result, on December 8, 2013, Dish halted carrying KRCR on their system.
 General manager Andrew Stewart went to the internet at the station's website to share his frustrations with the viewers and called out Dish Network.
 On January 12, 2014, Dish restored KRCR and KAEF and associated stations to its lineup.
 On January 17, 2017, KAEF was once again removed from Dish Network's lineup as part of a new dispute.
 It was returned to Dish at a later date.

 Sale to Sinclair

 On April 21, 2017, Sinclair Broadcast Group announced its purchase of KAEF-TV as part of its $240 million acquisition of Bonten Media Group; the purchase also gave it control of KBVU, KECA-LD, and KEUV-LP.
 The sale was completed on September 1.

+On December 9, 2025, the Fox affiliation was moved from KBVU to KAEF-TV's second subchannel, while KBVU's main channel flipped to Roar.